oneredka/obs/WQS.md

 Hi this Louis from apollo team, I will show you the feature about hide inspection cost from sulipers.
 For this feature, when we setting hide inpection cost from suppliers yes, the information about cost in sub-account  will be hide in the aca and email.

-Internet speed is a bit slow.
+So it can help key client to improve their business confidentiality, maintain their financial interests and reduce the workload of sales and finances in issuing walkarounds for clients.